sillsdev/web-languageforge/README.md

-# web-languageforge / web-scriptureforge #
+# web-languageforge #

-[Language Forge](https://languageforge.org) and [Scripture Forge](https://scriptureforge.org) represent different websites, but have the same code base stored in one [repository](https://github.com/sillsdev/web-languageforge).
+[Language Forge](https://languageforge.org) is an online service to collaborate on building a dictionary.

 ## Users ##

 To use **Language Forge** go to [languageforge.org](https://languageforge.org).

-To use **Scripture Forge** go to [scriptureforge.org](https://scriptureforge.org).

 ### User Problems ###

-To report an user issue with the **Language Forge** application, email "issues @ languageforge dot org".
+To report an issue using the **Language Forge** service, email "languageforgeissues @ sil dot org".

-To report an user issue with the **Scripture Forge** application, email "issues @ scriptureforge dot org".

 ## Special Thanks To ##